Deploying large apps

-The deployment process involves uploading, staging, and starting the app.
+Deployment involves uploading, staging, and starting the app.
 For more information about the default time limits for uploading, staging, and starting an app, see Deployment in Application container life cycle.

-To deploy large apps to App Cloud, ensure the following:
+To deploy large apps to Cloud Foundry, ensure that:

 The total size of the files to upload for your app does not exceed the maximum app file size set in the

 cc.packages.maxpackagesizeproperty in the manifest.

 Your network connection speed is sufficient to upload your app within the 15-minute limit.
 The minimum recommended speed is 874 KB per second.
 Cloud Foundry provides an authorization token that is valid for a minimum of 20 minutes.

 You allocate enough memory for all instances of your app.
 Use either the